More

 3. Manage Email Usage

-The costliest leaks associated with data occur due to employee misuse of business email.
+The costliest leaks associated with data occur due to employee misuse of business email and improper use of data extraction software.
 It often results in the loss or theft of enterprise data or unintentionally downloading malware and other malicious software.
 Implementing an SPF checker can enhance email security measures in preventing such risks.

 Clear standards should be established regarding email usage, message content, data encryption, and file data retention to thwart phishing and other email-based attack vectors.
 To further strengthen email security, implement an email verifier to authenticate email addresses and ensure that only valid and trusted recipients receive sensitive information.